steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Visually examine randomly-generated cameras that have been round-tripped.

         Experiment with Poisson solutions of images that have not been attenuated/processed.
+        Develop test models to test the gaussian filter mask processing.
+            The model should contain details near the edges (adjacent to the background) and near thresholded regions.
+                Spheres (Positive, Negative)
+                Cubes
+                Architectural

         Chrome "paused before potential out-of-memory crash".
             https://stackoverflow.com/questions/42110726/chrome-devtools-paused-before-potential-out-of-memory-crash
             https://developers.google.com/web/tools/chrome-devtools/memory-problems/

+    UI
+        Add favicon.ico support.
+        Add UI progress indicator for mesh generation.
+        CameraControls
+            Separate the Perspective controls into a separate dat.gui controller that can be entirely hidden or shown.
+                Field of View

     Build a Python installer package for Explorer.

     Silhouette
         https://stackoverflow.com/questions/17161088/how-to-refine-or-blur-or-smooth-just-the-edges

-    Develop test models to test the gaussian filter mask processing.
-        The model should contain details near the edges (adjacent to the background) and near thresholded regions.

     Should the Python image masks be integers or booleans (instead of doubles)?

+    Three.js
+        Update OBJLoader.ts.

     Why are there different versions of vc and vs2015_runtime between devenv and mrenv? devenv